 The information is based on the maternity care in the UK, but women's bodies are the same the world over so most of the information is relevant.

-Like you, I am independent, educated woman who likes to make her own mind up I like facts and logic, which is why I like to go behind the guidelines and recommendations, to look at the research and get a better understanding.
+I am a woman who likes to make her own mind up.
+I like facts and logic, which is why I like to go behind the guidelines and recommendations, to look at the research and get a better understanding.
+I will go off the beaten path if that is right for me and my family.
+I home educate my two youngest.
 I think everybody makes different choices with the same information because we all bring the perspective of our experience and upbringing.

-I am an antenatal teacher, pregnancy relaxation teacher, trainee doula, baby massage teacher, baby wearing adviser, parenting practitioner and breastfeeding peer supporter.
-I'm also a home birthing, co-sleeping, washable nappy using, baby wearing, full term breastfeeding, gentle parenting mama.
+I'm also a home birthing, co-sleeping, washable nappy using, baby wearing, full term breastfeeding, gentle parenting, autism mama.
 I have stepped off the standard path and found my own way ~ and I'd like to help you find yours.